nafplann/SayaLens/README.md

 [![Electron](https://img.shields.io/badge/Electron-32.0.1-47848F?logo=electron)](https://electronjs.org)
 [![Node.js](https://img.shields.io/badge/Node.js-18+-339933?logo=node.js)](https://nodejs.org)

-A powerful macOS system tray application for **QR code scanning** and **OCR text extraction** from screen captures.
-Built with Electron, this native desktop app provides seamless integration with macOS, offering quick access to scan any part of your screen.
+**Effortlessly scan QR codes and extract text from your screen.** SayaLens is a streamlined macOS system tray app that makes screen scanning simple and efficient.
+Instead of manually typing URLs or copying text from images, just select any area of your screen and let SayaLens do the work.

+Built with privacy in mind, all processing happens locally on your Mac.
+Whether you're capturing text from documents, scanning QR codes from presentations, or extracting information from screenshots, SayaLens provides quick, accurate results without the hassle.

 ![SayaLens Demo](assets/demo.gif)